netdata/netdata/docs/cloud/alerts-notifications/add-discord-notification.md

 #### Prerequisites

-To add discord notification configurations you need
+To enable Discord notifications you need:

 - A Cloud account
 - Access to the space as and Administrator